-Part of the increase of trade measured in volume depends on economic growth, while another part depends on the multi-location of production of goods and An important driver of emerging economies' global improvement has thus been their integration into those GVCs, including through services exports, as developing economies' total share of global value added trade has increased from 22 percent in 1990 to 52 percent in 2010.22 More than half of their total exports in value-added terms are now related to global value chains (GVCs), and South-South global value chain linkages are becoming more important with the share of GVC-based trade between developing countries quadrupling over the last 25 years.23
+Part of the increase of trade measured in volume depends on economic growth, while another part depends on the multi-location of production of goods and services-e.g. the development of the so-called global value chains (GVCs)-which in fact represents an increase in trade intensity.

+An important driver of emerging economies' global improvement has thus been their integration into those GVCs, including through services exports, as developing economies' total share of global value added trade has increased from 22 percent in 1990 to 52 percent in 2010.
+More than half of their total exports in value-added terms are now related to global value chains (GVCs), and South-South global value chain linkages are becoming more important with the share of GVC-based trade between developing countries quadrupling over the last 25 years.